bollu/bollu.github.io/README.md

 - [neovide](https://github.com/Kethku/neovide): rust based, feels very fluid, has cool cursor animations that make it "fun" to type with!

-# A semidirect product worked on in great detail (TODO)
+# A semidirect product worked on in great detail

 We work out the semidirect product structure of the collection of real 2x2 matrices